Netherlands

 The Dutch Government has informally confirmed that the implementation of the EU Pay Transparency Directive will be delayed and is not expected before 1 January 2027.
 The government currently aims to submit the legislative proposal to Parliament in 2026.
 Furthermore, the Dutch government has confirmed that the reporting obligation for employers with 150 or more employees will first apply to the calendar year 2027 rather than 2026 due to the delayed implementation of the EU Pay Transparency Directive into Dutch law.

-Employer implications/action needed If this proposed legislation is adopted, employers should ensure that they have an up to date wage structure in place which is based on objective and gender-neutral criteria, equal pay for equal work is promoted and, where necessary, justified.
+Employer implications/action needed If this proposed legislation is adopted, employers should ensure that they have an up to date job evaluation and classification system in place which is based on objective and gender-neutral criteria, equal pay for equal work is promoted and, where necessary, justified.
 Employers should also report on the average pay differences within their organization as well as differences between different categories of employees performing equal work or work of equal value (provided that they meet the applicable thresholds).

 Employer risk The specific penalties will be detailed in forthcoming subordinate regulations.
 In case of non-compliance with this new legislation, it is expected that employers risk individual court proceedings or proceedings at the Netherlands Institute for Human Rights.
 Additionally, the Labor Inspectorate may impose penalties.